diez/diez/packages/storage/README.md

 # `@diez/storage`

-This package contains mostly internal filesystem helpers and utilities for Diez.
+This package contains mostly internal storage helpers and utilities for Diez.